Roche limit and stellar disruption in the Simpson--Visser spacetime: Tidal disruption in the Simpson--Visser spacetime

 The Roche limit characterizes the critical distance at which an extended body held together solely by its own self-gravity can no longer withstand the tidal forces generated by an external gravitational field \cite{Gezari:2021bmb}.
 As an object approaches a sufficiently compact gravitational source, such as a dense star or a black hole, the spatial variation of the gravitational field across its finite size produces differential accelerations that tend to stretch the object along the radial direction and compress it along the transverse directions \cite{Hobson:2006se}.
 When these tidal forces exceed the internal gravitational binding (or other cohesive forces), the object undergoes tidal disruption, thereby defining the Roche limit \cite{Komossa:2015qya}.

-In the context of relativistic compact objects, this concept must be formulated in terms of the tidal tensor.
-The Roche limit is determined by comparing the radial component of the tidal force with the internal binding force of the extended body because tidal disruption is driven primarily by radial stretching, so that, we can find the Roche radius, $r_{Roche}$, using \cite{Junior:2026upy}
+In the context of relativistic compact objects, a standard analytical approximation for the Roche limit can be formulated by comparing the radial component of the tidal force with the Newtonian internal binding force of the extended body.
+Assuming as a first-order approximation that tidal disruption is driven primarily by radial stretching and that the star remains a perfectly spherical, incompressible body up to the exact point of disruption, we can estimate the Roche radius, $r_{Roche}$, using \cite{Junior:2026upy}

 where $R_{\star}$ and $M_{\star}$ denote the radius and mass of the star, respectively.
 We can rewrite the equation for the Roche limit as

 In this way, since the Roche radius depends on both the radius and the mass of the star subjected to an external gravitational field, different stellar models exhibit distinct Roche limits.
 Consequently, it is necessary to explicitly specify the physical cases under consideration.
 In this work, we analyze three different stellar models: neutron stars, white dwarfs, and Sun-like stars.